 Follow Table Mesa Rd. to its end at NCAR.
 Park at NCAR and take the NCAR trail (TH on west end of parking lot, entrance) to Skunk Canyon trail.
 You are looking for Hillbilly Rock, situated directly below and east of the summit of Ridge One (Skunk Canyon).
 This is the first rock ridge encountered on the trail and it will be directly in front of you and before a switchback in the trail.
 At the apex of this switchback is a climber's trail that ascends a steep gully to the base of Ridge One.
 There are a few large outcroppings passed coming up the gully (they are climbable).
 Hillbilly Rock will be the first "wall" or face of any real size.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hillbilly Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hillbilly Rock:

 Featured Route For Hillbilly Rock